Corporate Cards

 There are two types of fleet cards:

 • Closed-loop fleet cards are offered by fuel retailers and can only be used within their fuel networks.
-One of the major downsides is that drivers have to go out of their way to use them at specific gas stations and truck stops.
+One major downside is that drivers have to go out of their way to use them at specific gas stations and truck stops.

 • Open-loop fleet cards are offered by financial institutions or corporate card providers and can be used anywhere the card’s brand is accepted.
-Open-loop cards are often Visas or Mastercards.
+Open-loop cards are often Visa or Mastercard cards.

-You can assign a fleet card to an employee or to a vehicle, which makes it easier to track total cost of ownership (TCO) and identify any gas-guzzling lemons in your fleet.
+You can assign a fleet card to an employee or a vehicle, making it easier to track the total cost of ownership (TCO) and identify any gas-guzzling lemons in your fleet.
 The cards also offer security features like flagging unauthorized transactions and allowing you to suspend or cancel non-compliant cards.

 Benefits of fleet cards

 Many closed-loop fleet cards offer rebates or discounts on fuel, car washes, tires and mechanic services.
 Some also offer cash back or points programs.
-At Float, our corporate cards offer a stack of rewards including 1% cashback and 4% interest on yield account balances—without the restrictions that come with closed-loop cards.
+At Float, our corporate cards offer a stack of rewards, including 1% cashback and up to 4% interest on high-yield account balances—without the restrictions of closed-loop cards.

 Best fleet fuel cards in Canada

-The best fuel card will offer employees flexibility and convenience when they need to fuel up while giving you greater visibility and control around your vehicle expenses.
-If your employees are driving out-of-province or into the U.S., you need to consider cards that work across borders.
+The best fuel card will offer employees flexibility and convenience when they need to fuel up while giving you greater visibility and control over your vehicle expenses.
+If your employees are driving out of province or into the US, you need to consider cards that work across borders.

-To help you find the card that fits your business, here’s an overview of some of the best fleet fuel cards Canada has to offer:
+To help you find the card that fits your business, here’s an overview of some of the best fleet fuel card and corporate card options Canada has to offer:

 Closed-loop fleet cards